Event report: ‘The Weed Experiment’

 Contrary to popular belief, marijuana is not legal in the Netherlands.
 Dutch people have been closing one eye for over 40 years to allow the selling of weed and hashish at our world famous ‘coffeeshops’.
 But the backdoor -cultivation and distribution of weed- is a fuzzy grey area where the legal and the illegal merge and where the underworld go hand in hand with our daily activities.

 De Industrie – Mapping the Dutch Drugs Industry.
 An interactive documentary by Submarine Channel and VPRO.
-The English version will be released in the first quarter of 2018.

 Decided to bring a human perspective and an artistic-based lens to the discussion, we showed clips from The Industry that touched upon different aspects of the cannabis industry, from production and facilitators up to distribution.
 We saw, for example, the clip about Inge, the “weed real estate agent” who finds unique, hidden locations for her plantation activities.
 Or about Henny, a mother that, like many in the country, works rolling 1200 joints a day for a living.